AxisVM/pyaxisvm/tips_and_tricks.md

 ### **Collections and Slicing**

 When accessing items of collection-like COM classes (like `IAxisVMDomains`, `IAxisVMSurfaces`, anything having an `Item` method), you can use the slicing mechanism of python.
 Suppose that we have an `IAxisVMModel`  instance called `axm`.
-The model has several domains, each of which having the property `Weight`.
+The model has several domains, each of them having the property `Weight`.
 Let say we want to calculate the weight of all domains.
 The out of box solution for this would be something like

 ```python
 weights=[]